-One of the most unique benefits of choosing the WordPress web content publishing software is the ability to quickly increase your WP website or blog’s functionality using inexpensive (and often completely free) applications called plugins.
+One of the most unique advantages of using the WordPress platform is the ability to quickly enhance your WordPress web site’s functionality using plugins.

-No doubt, you most likely have a device like a mobile phone.
-What do you do when you want to access something new on your device like a new software or a tool?
+Like most of us, you most likely use a mobile phone.
+What happens when you want access to something new on your device like a new application, game or productivity tool?

 Why, simple … you download and install an app!